jennfshr/vnc2hpc/README.md

 **Install a VNC Viewer**

-VNC Viewer downloads are supplied as a DMG (disk image) installer on MacOS, and are supplied in various packaging system formats, or from source installs on Linux.
+VNC Viewer downloads are supplied as a *DMG* (disk image) installer on MacOS, and are supplied in various packaging system formats, or from source installs on Linux.

 <details>
-  <summary markdown="span">Expand for details on finding the install path on MacOS</summary>
+  <summary markdown="span">Expand section for details on finding the install path on MacOS</summary>

 Install the viewer you prefer whichever way you desire to install it.
 The critical part is knowing the path to the vncviewer executable.